nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 * *PollOpt* are options for the subscription. `PollOpt::edge()` means that we prefer *edge-triggered* events to *level-triggered*.
 <br/>The difference between two can be put this way: the level-triggered subscription notifies when a socket buffer has some data available to read, while the edge-triggered notifies only when new data has arrived to a socket.
 I.e., in case of edge-triggered notifications, if we haven't read all data available in the socket, we won't get new notifications until some *new* data will arrive.
 With level-triggered events we'll be getting new notifications as long as there's some data to read in the socket's buffer.
 You can refer to [StackOverflow answers](http://stackoverflow.com/questions/1966863/level-vs-edge-trigger-network-event-mechanisms) to get more details.

-Now, if we'll run the resulting program with `cargo run` and check the `netstat` output, we will see that it's indeed listening on the port number 10000:
+Now, if we'll run the resulting program with `cargo run` (you might need to run it with `sudo`) and check the `netstat` output, we will see that it's indeed listening on the port number 10000:

+On Linux:

 	$ netstat -ln | grep 10000
 	tcp        0      0 127.0.0.1:10000         0.0.0.0:*               LISTEN

+On Mac:

+	$ netstat -anp tcp | grep 10000
+	tcp4       0      0  *.10000                *.*                    LISTEN

 ## 8 Accepting Connections